deverl/oauth_tester/README.md

 ### Configure

-The first time you open the app, you will be presented with a screen asking you for your username, and server (armorweb01 or shazdev) and your client\_id and client\_secret (from your API app in TSheets).
+The first time you open the app, you will be presented with a screen asking you for your username, and server (armorweb01 or amorweb-prd) and your client\_id and client\_secret (from your API app in TSheets).

 The dialog will look something like this: